ToxicFrog/doom-mods/README.md

 Shots go through enemies (but not walls).
 Each level allows shots to go through one additional enemy.
 Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus.

-### Poison Shots *(Weapon only)*

-Shots poison enemies.
-Poison is a weak and short-lived damage-over-time effect, but stacks cause both the damage and duration to rapidly increase, making this highly effective on rapid-fire weapons.

-### Putrefaction *(Weapon only; requires two levels in Poison Shots)*

-Poisoned enemies explode in a poison cloud when killed, transferring half their poison stacks to nearby enemies.

 ### Resistance *(Player only)*

 Reduces incoming damage by 5%.
 This has diminishing returns as you take more levels of it.